 - Spanish (Latin American, Castilian)

-To access Mango, you must click through the link Mango Languages.
+To access Mango, you must click through the link, Mango Languages (bookmarking won't work).
 If you're on campus, it will take you right to Mango.
 If you're off-campus, it will go through an EZ Proxy page, where you'll need to sign in with your MHC username and password.

-Once you're on the Mango page, you have the option to set up an a Mango account, to keep track of your studies, or just start studying without making a Mango account.
+Once you're on the Mango page, you have the option to set up an a Mango account to keep track of your learning progress, or just start studying without making a Mango account.